 - Multi-Modal Transportation Study

+The 2015 iCAP, chapter 4, objective 5, is "Implement the Campus Bike Plan on the schedule noted in that plan.
+Notable deadlines include full implementation of new bikeway facilities by FY25, bike parking within 150 feet of every building in the core of campus by FY20, and bike rentals by FY20."
 The campus is home to an estimated 10,000 cyclists, including students, staff, and faculty.
 In order to increase ridership and the safety of all roadway users, the University recognizes that it must take a number of steps to improve both the culture and infrastructure around cycling on campus.
 For example:

 - Educational courses, events, and materials are being created and promoted to ensure that cyclists know the rules of the road and are respectful of pedestrians and drivers

 - The Campus Bike Center provides a central location for bicycle advocacy, education, and encouragement, through hands-on experiential learning that empowers visitors to maintain their own bicycles and help others in the community.